Phips04/Big-Ints-NET/README.md

 07/06/2020:
 The constuctors work as expected now, some files have been updated

+13/06/2020
+Large parts of the arithmetic functions have been tested, the private member of BigIntsBase.cs 'Internal_Log' failed, sqrt has not been tested already.

 Updates in future might come, but not in the next weeks